 - Finally, test the capacity to recover your files to confirm that you have a backup you can use.
 At that point, store those backups off-site in a physical vault or in a cloud location.

 Antivirus software and different virus protection are both core parts enterprises should be using to secure themselves, but they’re not impenetrable.
-Ryuk ransomware is capable of filtering for and crippling an assortment of free antivirus software.
+Ryuk ransomware is capable of filtering for and crippling an assortment of antivirus software.
 To combat that risk, you should guarantee you’re utilizing antivirus and other tools that furnish you with clear visibility into your networks and can advise you with alerts when suspicious activity is in progress.

 Ryuk ransomware is a case of its developing prominence with cybercriminals.
 Security firms expect that these activities will keep on picking up because of the achievement these intrusion operators have had in blackmailing large sums from victim enterprises.